renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/SQL/Create_Table.md

 # CREATE TABLE
-- To create a new table SQL, you use the CREATE TABLE statement.
+- To create a new table docs.SQL, you use the CREATE TABLE statement.
 - First, you specify the name of the new table after the **CREATE TABLE** clause

 **CREATE TABLE** table name